 Reach out to your representatives in the California State Legislature

-Submit comments about the curriculum to the California Department of Ethnic Studies.
+Submit comments about the curriculum to the California Department of Education, Instructional Quality Commission, and State Board of Education.

 To make your efforts as easy as possible, we will provide suggested talking points and other educational resources.